Limestone Water Utility / CSWR — Harpeth River, Williamson County, TN

 A peer-reviewed study (Cambridge University Press, 2020) analyzing EPA data found:[31]

-"Privately owned PWSs may choose low-cost compliance actions to avoid high-cost actions… [and] can avoid fixing potential MCL and TT violations, both of which involve more costly penalty and stringent enforcement actions, while committing less costly MR violations."— Agricultural and Resource Economics Review, Vol. 49 (2020)
+"However, empirical evidence suggests potential strategic or underreporting behaviors for privately owned utilities.
+We suspect that PWS operators may choose not to submit the required sample when the operators know that there is something wrong with their water system facilities or treatment process.
+Therefore, privately owned PWSs can avoid fixing potential MCL and TT violations, both of which involve more costly penalty and stringent enforcement actions, while committing less costly MR violations."— Agricultural and Resource Economics Review, Vol. 49 (2020)[31]

 Spill Magnitude in Context

-While major metro failures involve far larger volumes (DC Water: 243M gal; LA: 12.5M gal), Limestone's 257,000 gallons is disproportionately massive for a 0.25 MGD plant serving ~450–600 homes.
-It represents more than a full day's treatment capacity released as raw sewage — indicating chronic operational failure, not an isolated event.
+While major metro failures involve far larger volumes (DC Water: 243M gal; LA: 12.5M gal), Limestone's 257,000 gallon (Mar/Apr '25)[2] and reported 300,000 gallon spills (July '25)[18] are disproportionately massive for a 0.25 MGD plant serving ~450–600 homes.
+It represents more than a full day's treatment capacity released as raw sewage — this shows a history chronic operational failure.

 Cambridge — Private vs Public SDWA Study Port City Daily — Aqua NC Violations